Xeronaus/Cedaruke/README.md

 # Cedaruke
 Welcome to Cedaruke, a Mindustry Java mod about expanding the industries into a new star system.
-The mod is designed to introduce more exciting campaign experiences with unique features and missions.
+The mod aims to introduce more new campaigns, each with their own unique features and missions.

 # Key Features
 Here are key features you might want to take a look.